woutervddn/cockpit/README.md

 2. Make sure that the __/cockpit/storage__ folder and all its subfolders are writable
 3. Go to __/cockpit/install__ via Browser
 4. You're ready to use Cockpit :-)

-### Build (Only if you modify JS components)

-You need [nodejs](https://nodejs.org/) installed on your system.

-First run `npm install` to install development dependencies

-1. Run `npm run build` - For one-time build of styles and components
-2. Run `npm run watch` - For continuous build every time styles or components change

-### Dockerized Development

-You need docker installed on your system: https://www.docker.com.

-1. Run `npm run docker-init` to build the initial image.
-2. Run `npm run docker` to start an Apache environment suited for Cockpit on port 8080 (this folder mapped to /var/www/html).

 ### Copyright and license